h8d13/Mac-G5-2005-Restore/README.md

 ## Memory
 ---
-We can use regular SATA SSDs which are backward compatible even tho we will not get the full speed you cna get them for cheap reconditionned (20$ for 512 GiB)
+We can use regular SATA SSDs which are backward compatible even tho we will not get the full speed, you can get them for cheap reconditionned (20$ for 512 GiB)

 ## GPU
 ---